-Norway’s efforts to promote peace and reconciliation vary depending on the conflict in question and the local conditions.
-There are, however, some general features that are consistent throughout Norway’s efforts in this area.
-These include:
+Norway’s peace and reconciliation efforts vary depending on the conflict in question and the local conditions, but there are certain general features of Norway’s engagement that are common to all Norway’s efforts in this area.

-- Experience.
-Norway has gained experience of peace work through its role as facilitator in a number of peace processes.
-It has also worked with a range of non-state actors and gained a better understanding of their needs.
-However, it is important to recognise that all conflicts are unique and that knowledge of the specific conflict and the area in question is essential.
+- Experience and knowledge.
+Norway has built up valuable experience and knowledge of peace processes through its long-term efforts in this area.
+At the same time, it is important to recognise that all conflicts are unique, and knowledge of the specific conflict and the region in question is vital.

 - Impartial facilitation.
 When acting as facilitator in a peace process, Norway remains impartial.
 However, this does not mean that we are neutral when it comes to values; in peace processes in which Norway is engaged, we work actively to promote the principles of international law and human rights.
 Peace processes that involve the civilian population, especially women and victims, create a greater sense of local ownership and result in better peace agreements.
 On several occasions, Norway has helped to ensure that women who would otherwise have been excluded from the process have had the opportunity to articulate their demands both at the negotiating table and in the implementation phase.
 More information about Norway’s efforts to promote the inclusion of women in peace processes can be found here.
 Transitional justice and the rights of victims is another of Norway’s focus areas.

 In October 2018, Minister of Foreign Affairs Ine Eriksen Søreide gave an address about Norwegian peace and reconciliation policy at the Asia Mediation Retreat in Beijing.
 Read the address here.